aion-ics/aion/README.md

 <a href="https://aionlang.github.io/documentation.html"><img src='https://img.shields.io/badge/docs-blue.svg'/></a> <a href="https://marketplace.visualstudio.com/items?itemName=aion-dsl-support.aion"><img src="https://img.shields.io/visual-studio-marketplace/v/aion-dsl-support.aion?label=vs%20code%20extension"></a>

-> [!CAUTION]
-> The language is under development, and doesn't yet works.

 Aion is DSL language for managing ICalendar(.ics) files.
 The official page of Aion language can be found at https://aionlang.github.io/.

 This repository contains all the necessary tools for and executing `Aion` source files in different ways.